good-idea/sane-shopify/README.md

 Shopify is deprecating the `2020-10` GraphQL API, so some changes were made to use the latest version, `2022-10`.
 In previous versions of the API, were were able to query for _all_ metafields on products and variants.
 In the latest version, you must ask for them specifically, given their namespace and key.

 To configure this plugin to fetch metafields, a new `shopifyConfig` property has been added to the configuration.
 In the Sanity studio, use the configuration pane to add these values.
-For webhooks, see the [`@sane-shopify/server` README](./packages/server/README.md)

 _0.20.0_